-Type of staff Condition for employment of supply staff Teacher For a teacher who is on approved leave for less than 90 days .
+Type of staff Condition for employment of supply staff Teacher For a teacher who is on approved leave for less than 90 days 13 .
 Non-teaching Staff Laboratory Technician For a laboratory technician who is on approved leave for three consecutive calendar days or more.
 Nurse (in school section) For a nurse who is on approved sick leave, maternity leave, paternity leave or no-pay leave for one or more days, or to fill any unfilled vacancies provided that the school has made every effort to fill such vacancies.
-Nurse (in boarding section) For the respective staff member who is on approved Boarding Service Master/Mistress II sick leave, maternity leave, paternity leave or no-pay leave for more than two days, or to fill any unfilled Houseparent vacancies provided that the school has made every Cook effort to fill such vacancies.
+Nurse (in boarding section) For the respective staff member who is on approved Boarding Service sick leave, maternity leave, paternity leave or no-pay Master/Mistress II leave for more than two days, or to fill any unfilled Houseparent vacancies provided that the school has made every Cook effort to fill such vacancies.
 Motor driver/Special driver For the staff member who is on approved sick leave, maternity leave, paternity leave or no-pay leave for one or more days, or to fill any unfilled vacancies provided that the school has made every effort to fill such vacancies.
-Clerk (in primary school or For the clerk who is on approved sick leave or the primary school section of special school) maternity leave for not less than 14 days provided that the school has only one clerk who is paid out of the Salaries Grant.
-Teacher Assistant For a teacher assistant who is on approved sick leave or maternity leave for not less than 14 days.
-Artisan Workshop Attendant No supply staff Watchman
+Clerk (in primary school or For the clerk who is on approved sick leave or the primary school section of maternity leave for not less than 14 days. special school) Teacher Assistant For a teacher assistant who is on approved sick leave or maternity leave for not less than 14 days.
+Artisan For the respective staff member who is on approved Workshop Attendant sick leave or maternity leave for not less than 30 days.
+Watchman